-You’re allowed to click on specific pages to find out which social networks are driving the most traffic to the specific pages.
+You’re allowed to click on specific pages to find out which social networks are driving the most traffic to those pages.

-For what’s worth, trackback are the notification you receive from the blogging platform you’re using, particularly Google, informing you that someone might have clicked on one of your posts.
+For what’s worth, trackbacks are the notifications you receive from the blogging platform you’re using, particularly Google, informing you that someone might have clicked on one of your posts.

-Google Analytics offers something quite similar through their trackbacks report in the Social section.
+Google Analytics offers something quite similar through its trackback report in the social section.

 With the Trackbacks report, you can identify all the popular publications linking back to your web content.
-In addition to that, they can still be used to identify all the content scrapping sites that might have pulled your content off blog.
+In addition to that, they can still be used to identify all the content scraping sites that might have pulled your content off your blog.

 Every time you make a new publication, remember to link back to one of your older posts.
 That way, you can be sure of getting pinged every time someone steals your content to pass it as their own.